StingraySoftware/HENDRICS/docs/index.rst

 HENDRICS 7.0
 ~~~~~~~~~~~~

-+ Based on [Stingray 1.0](https://github.com/StingraySoftware/stingray/releases/tag/v1.0-beta), bringing a huge bump in performance
++ Based on `Stingray 1.0 <https://github.com/StingraySoftware/stingray/releases/tag/v1.>`__, bringing a huge bump in performance
++ Accepts many more file formats for round-trip of Stingray objects, thanks to the new functionality of Stingray.
 + Energy-filtered periodograms
-+ A wider range of normalizations available for both HENfold and HENphaseogram, with more options (e.g. smoothing) and higher-contrast color map by default
++ A wider range of normalizations available for both ``HENfold`` and ``HENphaseogram``, with more options (e.g. smoothing) and higher-contrast color map by default
 + Many fixes to mission-specific files
-+ Better info returned by Z searches, including pulse amplitude estimates
++ Better info returned by Z/EF searches, including pulse amplitude estimates
++ New upper limit functionality in Z/EF searches with no candidates
++ ``HENplot`` now estimates the error of frequency and frequency derivative searches returned by ``HENzsearch``  and ``HENefsearch`` with option ``--fast``
 + Add ability to split files at a given MJD
-+ New upper limit functionality in Z searches with no candidates

 HENDRICS 6.0